Housing advice: coronavirus (COVID-19)

 The Senedd Research coronavirus page has lots of help and information for people living in Wales, including information on Health and Social Care and Education.
 It also has information and contact details for every council in Wales.

-For more support with your finances, have a look at the Money Advice Service coronavirus support page.
+For more support with money, have a look at the Money Advice Service coronavirus support page.
 You can also use their Money Navigator Tool to give you an action plan based on your individual circumstances.

 We’re currently taking a high number of calls from people who are worried about losing their jobs, their homes, and keeping their families safe during the Coronavirus outbreak.